Botanical Name: Portulaca oleracea.

 The plant contains many valuable antioxidants, including carotenoids and may be used as a face mask to cleanse, refresh and tighten the skin.

 In addition, the freshly crushed leaves can be used in the form of a poultice for headaches, sore eyes, and gout.

 Purslane and Cooking

 Purslane has a great taste and is rich in minerals and vitamins.

-The young, crispy leaves, stems and flower buds have a crisp and slightly salty flavor and can be used fresh in salads, boiled or steamed just as other vegetables.
+The young, crispy leaves, stems and flower buds have a crisp and slightly salty flavor and can be used fresh in salads, boiled or steamed just like other vegetables.

 The leaves can be used as an addition in cucumber or tomato salads or used in soups in the same manner as spinach.

 When using purslane in cooking, the leaves should be finely chopped and added at the end of the cooking time to preserve the delicate flavor and the content of vitamins.

 Furthermore, the leaves can be used as a thickener for soups and stews.
 The young chopped leaves are also good in marinades or added to mayonnaise served with meat and fish dishes.
 The older, tougher leaves can be used to spice up soups and casseroles.

 In the Middle East, chopped purslane is mixed with yogurt and garlic and served as a side dish with grilled meat.
 It is also a standard ingredient in the Lebanese salad “fattoush“.